Joshua-Riek/ubuntu-rockchip/README.md

 ## Known Limitations

-1. A number of packages are installed and held to enable hardware acceleration.
-So please don't remove them and re-install with apt-get.
-2. The Vulkan graphics API is not supported due to driver limitations.
+1. The Vulkan graphics API is not supported due to driver limitations.
-3. HDR video playback currently does not work.